cantino/twitter_to_csv/README.markdown

 ## Requiring English

-You may want to limit to Tweets that appear to be writen in English.
+You may want to limit to Tweets that appear to be written in English.

     twitter_to_csv --username <your twitter username> --password <your twitter password> \
                    --require-english --fields ...

-This filter isn't perfect and will have both false positives and false negatives, but it works pretty well.
+This filter isn't perfect and will have both false positives and false negatives, but it works fairly well.

 ## URLS, Hashtags, and User Mentions